Multiple Mechanisms for Emerging Conductance Plateaus in Fractional Quantum Hall States

+Full charge equilibration leads to $G_{D_1} = 1/2, t=3/4$ for three possible edge structures (\cref{CCC_Table}).
+For no thermal equilibration (Ref.\ \onlinecite{Kumar2022} studied a single edge) we have only B and AB heat transports leading to constant Fano factors (\cref{CCC_Table}).
+Here at $O$($P$) only the upstream modes from $H_1$($H_2$) will contribute to the noise, while the downstream modes from the contacts (at zero temperature) will not contribute.
+We assume that at the noise spot, all the modes produce noise through the creation of particle-hole pairs.
+These processes are efficient enough in transfering heat energy among the modes to locally equilibrate all the modes to a common temperature at the noise spot (c.f. \cref{1by2QPC}) leading to constant noise \cite{SM}.
+For hybrid and full thermal equilibration, the heat transport in the outer segment becomes D, leading to a $\sqrt{L_{\text{A}}/l_{\text{eq}}^{\text{th}}}$ dependence in the noise (\cref{CCC_Table}) \cite{PhysRevB.101.075308,SM}.
+Notably, in recent experiment auto- and cross-correlation data are indeed found to be \emph{unequal} \cite{DCG}.

+\textit{The $G_{D_1}=5/9$ plateau.---} Here only the unequilibrated scenario is possible and similarly to the $1/2$ QPC conductance plateau, we can identify three case: (A) We expect no QPC conductance plateau and no noise in the coherent regime, assuming clean contacts screening the interaction between the modes \cite{Protopopov2017, PhysRevB.104.115416} leading to a $2e^2/h$ two-terminal conductance for a fully open QPC.
+Considering stochastic scattering, noise would arise even in the absence of QPC incompatible with the observations.
+(B) If the $e/3, e/3, n_1, n_2$ modes, at the Wang-Meir-Gefen (WMG) RG fixed point, emanate from the contacts, undergoing coherent scattering at QPC, we find $G_{D_1}=5/9$ and no noise.
+(C) Here the $e/3, e/3, n_1, n_2$ modes emanate from the contacts and the stochastic (deterministic) incoherent scattering processes occur at regions $\Tilde{D}_1, \Tilde{D}_2\ (\Tilde{S}, \Tilde{G})$ of size $l'_{\text{RG}}$ near the QPC (\cref{5by9QPC}), We write down an infinite series with contributions (i), (ii), and (iii) leading to $\langle I \rangle = 2e/3\tau$, hence $t = 5/6$, and $G_{D_1} = 5/9$ and $F_1 = F_2 = -F_c \approx 0.26$ (\cref{CCC_Table}).

-\textit{The $G_{D_1}=1/3$ plateau.---} Earlier experiments have shown the emergence of an intermediate QPC conductance plateau at $G_{D_1}=1/3$ \cite{Mahalu2009}.
-Here, we provide its theoretical explanation based on either coherent and equilibrated scenarios and show that shot noise can be used to discriminate among those (\cref{CCC_Table}).
+\textit{The $G_{D_1}=1/3$ plateau.---} Earlier experiments have shown the emergence of $G_{D_1}=1/3$ \cite{Cunningham1992,Mahalu2009,Bid2010} and here, we theoretically explain it based on either unequilibrated or equilibrated scenarios and show that shot noise can be used to discriminate among those (\cref{CCC_Table}).

-(a) Coherent scenario.--- We consider the renormalized reconstructed MacDonald edge structure (WMG RG fixed point \cite{Wang2013}), consisting of $n_1,n_2, e/3\ (\text{``inner"})$ and $e/3\ (\text{``outer"})$ modes (from bulk to edge), where $n_1, n_2$ denote the neutral modes (\cref{1by3QPC}(a)).
-A plateau is observed at transmission $t=1/2$, leading to $G_{D_1}=1/3$, when the inner $e/3$ charge mode is fully backscattered and outer $e/3$ charge mode is fully transmitted \cite{Mahalu2009}.
-At this transmission plateau, it has been shown earlier that the neutral modes can create particle-hole pairs, which stochastically split and reach different contacts, thus creating current fluctuations in $D_1$ and $D_2$ and the Fano factors were found to be $F_1=F_2=2/3$ \cite{Sabo2017}.
-Using the same stochastic variable approach, one finds that $F_c=-2/3$ \cite{SM}.
+(a) Unequilibrated scenario.--- A QPC plateau is observed at transmission $t=1/2$, leading to $G_{D_1}=1/3$ \cite{Mahalu2009} (\cref{1by3QPC}(a)).
+It was shown earlier that the neutral modes can create particle-hole pairs, which stochastically split and reach different drains, thus creating current fluctuations in $D_1,D_2$, leading to $F_1=F_2=2/3$ \cite{Sabo2017,Park2021}.
+Using the same stochastic variable approach, we find $F_c=-2/3$.
+We note that the coherent regime remains noiseless.